 HOW DEEP IS THE RIVER?

 The Nantahala River varies in depth from 10 inches to over 10 feet deep in places.
 Our instructors will explain why the shallow sections are by far the more dangerous sections.

 DO YOU HAVE FOOD OPTIONS AT THE OUTPOST?

-We sell drinks and snacks in the store for your convenience.
-We also have a privately owned and operated food truck on the property (Loafin’ Around Cafe open MEMORIAL DAY WEEKEND – LABOR DAY WEEKEND).
+We sell drinks, snacks, and ice cream in the store for your convenience.
+We also have a privately owned and operated food truck on the property (open most days ~ MEMORIAL DAY WEEKEND – LABOR DAY WEEKEND).